chinamike65/hugo-tuolesi/content/book3/book3en.md

 Finally, I also learned about the eight meritorious persons who are most suitable for practicing the Dharma.

-This is the Lower Path.
+This is the path of the Lower Scope.

-When cultivating Shi Dao, after realizing the concept of impermanence in life, if you can realize that even if you get the Fruit of Humanity and Heaven, there will still be the possibility of falling into the evil realm in the next life, and the only way out is to escape from the six realms of reincarnation.
+When training in the Aspects of the Path, after realizing the concept of the impermanence of life, if you can realize that even if you get the Fruit of Humanity and Heaven, there will still be the possibility of falling into the evil realms in the next life, and the only way out is to escape from the six realms of rebirth.

-At this time, the idea of ​​​​seeking liberation will arise in the heart, and in this way, one will enter the way of the Middle Way.
+At this time, the idea of ​​​​seeking liberation will arise in the heart, and in this way, one will enter the path of the Middle Scope.

 ![EndLogo](/images/endlogo.png)